Maple guide

 What are sources?

 Sources are the original material you want Maple to learn from.
-They can be PDFs, slides, notes, transcripts, screenshots, Markdown files, papers, or captured web links.
-Think of them as the reference shelf, not the notebook.
+They can be PDFs, PowerPoint, Word, Excel, Markdown, text, JSON, JSONL, CSV, TSV, HTML, images, notes, transcripts, papers, or saved web pages.

 Sources should stay original

 Maple treats source contents as immutable.
-Build wiki and Maintain may read sources, but they should not rewrite what a PDF, note, or transcript originally said.
+It may read sources or create prepared artifacts, but it should not rewrite what the source originally said.

 Pending source changes